wilsonpage/fastdom/README.md

 ## Extensions

-The core fastdom library is designed to be as light as possible.
+The core `fastdom` library is designed to be as light as possible.
 Additional functionality can be bolted on in the form of 'extensions'.
-It's worth noting that Fastdom is a 'singleton' by design, so all tasks (even those scheduled by extensions) will reach the same global task queue.
+It's worth noting that `fastdom` is a 'singleton' by design, so all tasks (even those scheduled by extensions) will reach the same global task queue.

 **Fastdom ships with some extensions:**